avyya-singh/Flask-Notes-API/README.md

 # Flask NotesApp

-This is a simple **Flask-based Notes API** that allows users to create, read, update, and delete (table1) notes.
+This is a simple **Flask-based Notes API** that allows users to create, read, update, and delete (CRUD) notes.
 It uses **PostgreSQL** as the database and provides RESTful API endpoints to interact with the notes data.

 ## Table of Contents